|Project by NoLongerHere||posted 11-03-2012 11:37 PM||2275 views||0 times favorited||8 comments|

 It looked like crawling bugs everywhere!

-This animated guy was stuck 5 ft. up in the web and jerked all over and growled!
+This animated Zombie was stuck way up in the web and jerked all over and growled!

 Exit this way please….

 Just….step…. right… there.

 AHHHHH!!.....
 Step to the right and this jumping spider gets you every time!
 Ha!